dojitza/dojitza.github.io/_projects/Ispovesti.ml.md

   #  text: "[ispovesti.ml](http://ispovesti.ml)"
 ---

-Ispovest.ml allows users to generate confessions similar to those of a popular Adriatic region website ispovesti.com.
+Ispovesti.ml allows users to generate confessions similar to those of a popular Adriatic region website ispovesti.com.
 Users can provide an optional prefix and post these confessions under a pseudonym.
 Also, all users can react to generated confessions, which are then selected by a simple algorithm to be published on the 'main list' of generated confessions.

 Ispovesti.ml's frontend is a simple react-based single-page app.
 The design is mobile first and uses bootstrap for the main UI components.